-United Nations Development Programme WELCOME to the Virtual Knowledge Fair on Water
+United Nations Development Programme

+WELCOME to the Virtual Knowledge Fair on Water

 The Fair is now open!
-Please proceed to www.waterfair.org, where you will find access to the various exhibits (videos, experience write-ups, pictures and materials), background information on countries and water-related topics, a Who's-Who about water-practitioners in the regions, photo gallery, a quiz and much more!
+Please proceed to www.waterfair.org, where you will find access to the various exhibits (videos, experience write-ups, pictures and ials) background information on countries and water related tenies. a Who's Who materials), background information on countries and water-related topics, a Who's-Who about water-practitioners in the regions, photo gallery, a quiz and much more!